 MORE: Ant and Dec take part in 'hideous' eating Bushtucker Trial: WATCH

 Former Arsenal footballer turned Match of the Day pundit Ian Wright is said have taken home £400,000 for his trip Down Under, while Nadine Coyle has bagged a £250,000 paycheck.
 Newcomer Andy Whyment is said to have negotiated a pricey fee for his appearance too.
 The Coronation Street star has reportedly been paid £100,000 for his Australian venture.

 James Haskell bagged £50,000

 Good Morning Britain presenter Kate Garraway and former EastEnders actress Jacqueline reportedly made £75,000 each.
 While at the other end of the table, £50,000 is reportedly being paid to former rugby star and close pal of Mike Tindall, James Haskell.
 BBC Radio 1 DJ Adele Roberts was also reportedly enticed with a £50,000 cheque.

 Adele Roberts was said to have made £50,000

-The two lowest-paid celebs in this year's line-up, according to The Sun, are Capital FM breakfast host Roman Kemp, who is thought to be earning £40,000 for his jungle stint, and Rak-Su singer Myles Stephenson, who is banking £25,000 – not bad for a few weeks work.
+The two lowest-paid celebs in last year's line-up, according to The Sun, are Capital FM breakfast host Roman Kemp, who is thought to be earning £40,000 for his jungle stint, and Rak-Su singer Myles Stephenson, who is banking £25,000 – not bad for a few weeks work.